-The Public Interest Test Qualification applies, as in 1 above.
+Information relating to any The Public Interest Test Any consultations or Qualification applies, as in 1 authorized above.

-Anv reference to "the authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to proceedings whose the document question whether information is exempt or not falls to be determined. "labour relations matter" meansany of the matters specified in paragraphs (a) to (g) of section 218 (1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute, within the meaning of that Act); or any dispute about a matter falling within paragraph (a) above;
+reference to "the authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to proceedings whose document the question whether information exempt or not falls to be determined. "labour relations matter" meansany of the matters specified in paragraphs (a) to (g) of section 218 (1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute, within the meaning of that Act); or any dispute about a matter falling within paragraph (a) above;

-and for the purposes of this definition the enactments mentioned in paragraph (a) above, with the necessary modifications. shall apply in relation to office-holders under the authority as they apply in relation to employees of the authority;
+and for the purposes of definition enactments mentioned in paragraph (a) above, with the necessary modifications, apply in relation to office-holders under the authority as they apply in relation to employees of the authority;

-"employee" means a person employed under a contract of service:
+"employee" means a person employed under a contract of service;

-"office-holder", in relation to the authority, means the holder of any paid office appointments to which are or may be made or confirmed by the authority or by any joint board on which the authority:
+"office-holder", in relation to the authority, means the holder of any paid office appointments to which are or may be made or confirmed by the authority or by any joint board on which the authority;

-Information in respect of The Public Interest Test which a claim to professional privilege could above. maintained in legal proceedings.
+Information in respect of The Public Interest Test which a claim to legal Qualification applies, as in 1 professional privilege could above. be maintained in legal proceedings.